For the fish lovers & the veg-heads!

 So, back in the days when I used to eat dairy, the original version of this soup was a treat for me.
 It was quite heavy, and not the healthiest as it was loaded with cream, but I couldn't help my cravings.
 I needed it!
 To be honest, the first time I actually had clam chowder, was when I made it at home and tested it in my own kitchen.
 Basically, it always looked so so good, but anytime we went out to eat and it was on the menu, I was always restricted because it normally included bacon.
 Mehhh.
 I guess that's normal, but why not just omit it, right?
 But I really, REALLY wanted it when Ryan and I were in San Francisco at this 10/10 seafood restaurant, and they were known for their clam chowder.
 Srsly these people won awards for it.
 But yes, again, made with bacon (</3).
 So what was the first thing I did when I got back to NY?
 Did my research, and whipped up a batch.. piggy free.
 As soon as I took a bite, I was in clam love.
 It reminded me so much of my grandma's potato soup, and the consistency was so perfect.
 Just as I imagined!

 This recipe I developed took a lot of research, and a ton of trial and error.
 Batches on batches on batches.
 Last week, I was craving my grandmas potato soup, and was trying to find a vegan option.
 And then BAM- it came to me.
 That clam chowder was so good, and so similar.
 There had to be a way to make it dairy free.
 And what do I love to use when I am 1.)
 Cooking with seafood and 2.)
 Need a creamer replacement... drum roll please....
 COCONUT MILK!
 I was a little skeptical because I've never seen a soup with regular potatoes and coconut milk together, but why not give it a shot?
 Certainty I couldn't be the first to make this, right?
 WELL, here it is.
 My clam chowder baby.
-For you pescatarians that follow the similar vegan lifestyle like myself (AND you gluten free peeps, too!).
+For you pescatarians that follow a veganish lifestyle, or are completely devoted to being Vegan (AND you gluten free peeps, too!).
 INDULGE & Enjoy! :)

 I N G R E D I E N T S: